EF-Code/face-scan/README.md

 ```python
 python detect.py
 ```
-You can tune detection behavior through the CLI flags (e.g., `--scale-factor 1.2 --min-size 80 80 --output annotated.jpg --log-level DEBUG`), or skip the GUI display with `--no-show`.
+You can tune detection behavior with: `--scale-factor 1.2 --min-size 80 80 --output annotated.jpg --log-level DEBUG`.
+Or skip the GUI display with `--no-show`.

 Useful security/ops flags: